allenmonkey970/FappyBird/README.md

 ## Introduction

 Fappy Bird is a simple yet addictive game where you control a bird to navigate through obstacles (pipes) without crashing.
-This project is designed for learning purposes and showcases the use of SFML for game development.

 ## Features